Generalized Probabilistic Approximate Optimization Algorithm: Code Availability

-\section{Acknowledgements}
+The MATLAB and C++ implementations of PAOA used to generate the results and plots in this study can be found in the Github repository mentioned in the data availability section.

+\subsection{Acknowledgements}

-ASA, SC, and KYC acknowledge support from the National Science Foundation (NSF) under award number 2311295.
+ASA, SC, and KYC acknowledge support from the National Science Foundation (NSF) under award number 2311295, and the Office of Naval Research (ONR), Multidisciplinary University Research Initiative (MURI) under Grant No. N000142312708.
+FM was partially supported by the Office of Naval Research (ONR) under Award No. N00014-23-1-2771.
 We are grateful to Navid Anjum Aadit for discussions related to the hardware implementation of online annealing, and Ruslan Shaydulin and Zichang He for input on QAOA benchmarking.
+Use was made of computational facilities purchased with funds from the National Science Foundation (CNS-1725797) and administered by the Center for Scientific Computing (CSC).
+The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (MRSEC; NSF DMR 2308708) at UC Santa Barbara.